scottkerstetter/py_bau_cua_tom_ca/README.md

 * Phuong bets 50.000 VND on crab.

 The dealer rolls three dice and the face-up sides show: deer, crab, crab.
 The results are as follows:
-* Minh's space was not rolled so they lost their 10.000 VND.
+* Minh's space (shrimp) was not rolled so they lose their 20.000 VND.
-*

-<br/><br/>
-picture of dice
-picture of board
+* Vy and Long's space (deer) was rolled once.
+Vy keeps their 10.000 VND and are paid another 10.000 VND by the dealer for a total of 20.000 VND (bet + bet x 1 di).
+Long also keeps their 10.000 VND wager and is paid 10.000 VND by the dealer.
+* Phuong's space (crab) is rolled twice.
+Phuong keeps their 50.000 VND wager and is paid 100.000 VND by the dealer for a total of 150.000 VND (bet + bet x 2 di).

 # References
 [wiki](https://en.wikipedia.org/wiki/Bầu_cua_cá_c%E1%BB%8Dp)